Parathyroid Tumor

 Coping with a parathyroid tumor

 Many people feel worried, depressed, and stressed when dealing with cancer.
-Getting treatment for cancer can be tough on your mind and body.
+Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about any problems or concerns you have.
 Work together to ease the effect of cancer and its symptoms on your daily life.

-Here are tips:
+Here are some tips:

 • Talk with your family or friends.